tudocomp/tudocomp/docs/Documentation.md

 ### Magic

-In order to identify what compressor has been used to produce a compressed output, the driver utility (described later on) can prepend a unique identifier (*magic keyword*) to the output.
+In order to identify what compressor has been used to produce a compressed output, the driver application can prepend a unique identifier (*magic keyword*) to the output.

 It is important to note that this is *not* the responsibility of the compressor.